Master of Education in Elementary Education

 Length: 40 credit hours minimum.
 May be completed in as little as 18 months.

-Format: Eight-week courses offered on Thursday evenings and occasional Saturdays, supplemented by online coursework.
+Format: Eight-week courses delivered entirely face-to-face with some optional online components.
 Students may begin the program in the fall or spring semesters.

-Results: Master of Education degree & Highly Qualified - Recommended to the Virginia Department of Education for 5-year renewable PreK-6 Virginia License.
+Results: Master of Education in Elementary Education degree & Highly Qualified - Recommended to the Virginia Department of Education for 5-year renewable PreK-6 Virginia License

 Important Links: Apply Now | Tuition & Financial Aid | Course Schedule